 A custard that hasn’t been cooked properly is heartbreaking.
 Too long and it becomes rubbery and grainy, not long enough and it won’t set and is possibly uncooked.
 When cool, buttermilk pie should be set, not runny.

 So how do you know?
 The key is in the jiggle.
-About 5-10 minutes before the end of the cooking time, open the oven and give the pie a little jiggle–it should have just a bit of movement, not a sloshing back and forth.
+About 5 to 10 minutes before the end of the cooking time, open the oven and give the pie a little jiggle–it should have just a bit of movement, not a sloshing back and forth.

 LC Tester Callie M. passed on this brilliant little visual to show you the difference.
 Remember that the custard will set a little as it cools, so you still want that movement so you know it’s not overcooked.